There may have been a Union Army drummer boy of Lookout Mountain, but it wasn’t Martha Stiles.

 Through the mid-1880s, Martha Stiles grew bolder in her act.
 She donned a soldier’s hat and played a drum as part of her show.
 She recited patriotic poems, such as Ode to the American Flag.
 Sometimes she rode in parades and claimed to be a granddaughter of Winfield Scott.
 She even claimed to be the soldier who delivered President Lincoln’s pardon that spared the life of Vermont’s Sleeping Sentinel, William Scott.

-Part of Stiles’ success was based on the public’s affection for drummer boys, heroic children soldiers.
+Part of Stiles’ success was based on the public’s affection for drummer boys, heroic child soldiers.
 Tales of their adventures and bravery were often embroidered and magnified for entertainment.

 But another part of Stiles’ success relied on the powerful effect she had on the men she encountered.
 Newspapermen fell over themselves to promote the hero-soldier-girl.
 Men loaned her money freely.

-In an 1884 visit to Salt Lake, she pulled a fire alarm at her hotel.
+In an 1884 visit to Salt Lake City, she pulled a fire alarm at her hotel.
 When the firemen arrived she explained she thought the alarm-pull was to summon hotel staff.
 She only wanted a box of oranges, she said.

 The firemen scrambled to get them for her.